OSUKED/Power-Station-Dictionary/README.md

 <br>

-> This repository exposes a power station dictionary that enables mapping between various naming conventions and associated plant metadata
+> A power station dictionary that enables mapping between various naming conventions and associated plant metadata

 <br>

 The core output of this project is a clean power plant dataset that includes relevant attributes such as location and capacity, as well as id mappings that can be used to connect them to other datasets.
+Currently the focus of this work are plants within the GB power system.
 The `powerdict` module provides a programmatic way in which to combine the raw datasets and apply any additional updates specified in the files contained within the three data directories:

 - _raw_ - source datasets as csvs
 - _updates_ - JSON mappings from an osuked_id to a new attribute value